-House Budget Committee Chairman Paul Ryan this morning rolled out a Republican spending blue print and tax overhaul measure that has virtually no chance of being enacted this year but that sharply focuses election year differences between the Republicans and Democrats.
+House Budget Committee Chairman Paul Ryan this morning began rolling out a Republican spending blue print and tax overhaul measure that has virtually no chance of being enacted this year but that sharply focuses election year differences between the Republicans and Democrats.

 The plan includes deeper domestic spending cuts than called for in last summer’s deficit reduction deal that was negotiated by the White House and congressional leaders and a reprise of Ryan’s call last year for major changes in Medicare and other entitlement spending.
 But the surprise was a comprehensive tax overhaul proposal that would sharply cut tax breaks and provide for just two individual brackets of 10 percent and 25 percent.

-Ryan's plan, which would end the Alternative Minimum Tax, was originally conceived as a way to insure that wealthy Americans couldn't escape paying some tax but that over time has ensnared more and more middle income taxpayers.
+Ryan’s plan, which he plans to detail later this morning, would end the Alternative Minimum Tax, which originally was conceived as a way to insure that wealthy Americans couldn’t escape paying some tax but that over time has ensnared more and more middle income taxpayers.
 The plan would lower the top corporate tax rate to 25 percent from 35 percent, while also nearly eliminating U.S. taxes on American corporations’ earnings from overseas operations.

-Ryan's tax overhaul plan is quite similar to that of GOP presidential candidate Rick Santorum, who earlier this year proposed dropping the number of tax brackets from six down to two at 10 and 28 percent and eliminating the Alternative Minimum tax.
+Ryan’s plan is quite similar to GOP presidential candidate Rick Santorum who earlier this year proposed dropping the number of tax brackets from six down to two at 10 and 28 percent and eliminating the Alternative Minimum tax.
 However, Santorum would cut the corporate tax rate from 35 percent to 17.5 percent and completely exempt domestic manufacturers.